David Bowie

-Bowie developed an interest in music from an early age.
-He studied art, music and design before embarking on a professional career as a musician in 1963.
-"Space Oddity", released in 1969, was his first top-five entry on the UK Singles Chart.
-After a period of experimentation, he re-emerged in 1972 during the glam rock era with his flamboyant and androgynous alter ego Ziggy Stardust.
-The character was spearheaded by the success of Bowie's single "Starman" and album The Rise and Fall of Ziggy Stardust and the Spiders from Mars, which won him widespread popularity.
-In 1975, Bowie's style shifted towards a sound he characterised as "plastic soul", initially alienating many of his UK fans but garnering him his first major US crossover success with the number-one single "Fame" and the album Young Americans.
+Bowie studied art, music and design before embarking on a music career in 1963.
+He released a string of unsuccessful singles with local bands and a self-titled solo album (1967) before achieving his first top-five entry on the UK singles chart with "Space Oddity" (1969).
+After a period of experimentation, he re-emerged in 1972 during the glam rock era with the alter ego Ziggy Stardust.
+The single "Starman" and its album The Rise and Fall of Ziggy Stardust and the Spiders from Mars (1972) won him widespread popularity.
+In 1975, Bowie's style shifted towards a sound he characterised as "plastic soul", initially alienating many of his UK fans but garnering his first major US crossover success with the number-one single "Fame" and the album Young Americans (1975).
 In 1976, Bowie starred in the cult film The Man Who Fell to Earth and released Station to Station.
-In 1977, he again changed direction with the electronic-inflected album Low, the first of three collaborations with Brian Eno that came to be known as the "Berlin Trilogy".
-"Heroes" (1977) and Lodger (1979) followed; each album reached the UK top five and received lasting critical praise.
+In 1977, he again changed direction with the electronic-inflected album Low, the first of three collaborations with Brian Eno that came to be known as the Berlin Trilogy.
+"Heroes" (1977) and Lodger (1979) followed; each album reached the UK top-five and received critical praise.

-After uneven commercial success in the late 1970s, Bowie had three number-one hits: the 1980 single "Ashes to Ashes", its album Scary Monsters (and Super Creeps), and "Under Pressure" (a 1981 collaboration with Queen).
+After uneven commercial success in the late 1970s, Bowie had three number-one hits: the 1980 single "Ashes to Ashes", its album Scary Monsters (and Super Creeps) and "Under Pressure" (a 1981 collaboration with Queen).
 He achieved his greatest commercial success in the 1980s with Let's Dance (1983).
-Between 1988 and 1992, he fronted the hard rock band Tin Machine before resuming his solo career in 1993.
+Between 1988 and 1992, he fronted the hard rock band Tin Machine.
 Throughout the 1990s and 2000s, Bowie continued to experiment with musical styles, including industrial and jungle.
-He also continued acting; his roles included Major Jack Celliers in Merry Christmas, Mr. Lawrence (1983), Jareth the Goblin King in Labyrinth (1986), Pontius Pilate in The Last Temptation of Christ (1988), and Nikola Tesla in The Prestige (2006), among other film and television appearances and cameos.
-He stopped touring after 2004 and his last live performance was at a charity event in 2006.
-In 2013, Bowie returned from a decade-long recording hiatus with The Next Day.
-He remained musically active until his death from liver cancer at his home in New York City.
-He died two days after both his 69th birthday and the release of his final album, Blackstar (2016).
+He also continued acting; his films included Merry Christmas, Mr. Lawrence (1983), Labyrinth (1986), Twin Peaks: Fire Walk with Me (1992), Basquiat (1996), and The Prestige (2006).
+He retired from touring in 2004 and his last live performance was at a charity event in 2006.
+He returned from a decade-long recording hiatus in 2013 with The Next Day.
+His death in 2016 came two days after the release of his final studio album, Blackstar.

-During his lifetime, his record sales, estimated at over 100 million records worldwide, made him one of the best-selling musicians of all time.
-In the UK, he was awarded ten platinum, eleven gold and eight silver album certifications, and released 11 number-one albums.
-In the US, he received five platinum and nine gold certifications.
-He was inducted into the Rock and Roll Hall of Fame in 1996.
-Rolling Stone ranked him among the greatest artists in history.
+During his lifetime, his record sales, estimated at over 100 million worldwide, made him one of the best-selling musicians of all time.
+He is the recipient of numerous accolades, including six Grammy Awards and four Brit Awards.
+Often dubbed the "chameleon of rock" due to his continual musical reinventions, he was inducted into the Rock and Roll Hall of Fame in 1996.
+Rolling Stone ranked him among the greatest singers, songwriters and artists of all time.
 As of 2022, Bowie was the best-selling vinyl artist of the 21st century.